-With the right strategies, anyone can be successful learning in an online class.
-Use these five tips to put you at the front of your online classroom.
+With the right strategies, anyone can be successful in learning in an online+ class.
+Use these five tips to put you at the front of your online+ classroom.

 1. Perform a systems-check

-To avoid problems before they begin, make sure your computer, internet access and software is at prime operating performance.
+To avoid problems before they begin, make sure your computer, internet access, and software are at prime operating performance.
 A few things that should be on your checklist:

 - Can my computer access the software I need to take my class?
 If not, you may just need to download the correct software.
 Otherwise, check your campus to see if you can access a computer on-site.

 - Do I have a strong internet connection?
 Is it fast enough?
 There are several companies offering low-cost or free WiFi and internet services.
 Find a list here.

 - Do I have the right software to manage my assignments?
 Are you going to be required to write, create spreadsheets or develop presentations?
 Make sure you understand your needs for each course and determine if you have what’s needed to complete the work.
 If you don’t, check with your university or educator for resources that may be available to you.

 2. Become a time-keeper

 It may be tempting to kick your feet up and binge a show when you don’t have an in-seat class to keep you on track, but assignments have a way of piling up quickly if you don’t plan to complete them accordingly.
 That’s why it’s important to map out your course work and review assignments early.
 Then, put them on a calendar and make sure to set up reminders to keep you on track.

 You should also pick a regular time each day that you want to log into your school’s online learning management system.
 For Davenport students, that means logging into Blackboard each day.